The following are frequently asked questions by admitted students. Please send additional questions to email@example.com.

 All international students are required to have health insurance coverage in effect on the first day of classes.
 Health insurance must be purchased for the academic year or, at the minimum, the entire semester.

 Vaccinations and additional health screenings are not a requirement for your admission and should be acquired only upon recommendation from your doctors or health professionals.
-You may also contact the WMU Sindecuse Health Center for their professional advice in this matter at email@example.com or (269) 387-3287.
+You may also contact the WMU Sindecuse Health Center for their professional advice in this matter or call (269) 387-3287.

 International Student Orientation is a mandatory program for newly admitted international students designed to facilitate a smooth academic, social, geographic and professional transition to Western Michigan University.
 International Student Orientation always takes place the week preceding the first day of classes.
 Students that previously attended the Center for English Language and Culture for International Students (CELCIS) orientation when entering the CELCIS program are required to attend orientation again for the semester in which they begin academic coursework at WMU.